HISTORY OF THE LIBRARY

 The library's collection now contains more than 45,000 items that includes books, magazines, videos, music, and spoken word recordings, puzzles, and computer software.
 It continues to serve the citizens of Eastham well, while attracting people from other Massachusetts towns as well as many out-of-state residents during the summer.
 Annual circulation has soared over 100,000 since 2000, and there is not enough space for the collection, nor seating for the public.
 As a result, the Trustees and townspeople decided to build a new Library.

 In 2011, the Library received a construction grant from the Massachusetts Board of Library Commissioners that is matched by Town Meeting appropriation.
-Construction of the new library on the original site will begin in summer of 2014.
+Construction of the new library on the original site began in the fall of 2014.
 The new Library opened on November 15, 2016.